Murat Belge: Personal life

 Since the early 1980s, he has been guiding tours of Istanbul's yalılar (waterfront mansions).
 He is married to actress Hale Soygazi.

 Writing

 Belge is one of the founders of Birikim, a leftist cultural magazine.
+In 1984 he also established another publication, Yeni Gündem.
 For several years he wrote columns for the daily Radikal, before shifting to Taraf in June 2008.
-On December 14, 2012, Belge stepped down from his post at Taraf together with editor-in-chief Ahmet Altan, assistant editor Yasemin Çongar and columnist Neşe Tüzel, and he has written occasionally for openDemocracy since 2001.
+On 14 December 2012, Belge stepped down from his post at Taraf together with editor-in-chief Ahmet Altan, assistant editor Yasemin Çongar and columnist Neşe Tüzel, and he has written occasionally for openDemocracy since 2001.

 Belge has translated works of James Joyce, Charles Dickens, D. H. Lawrence, William Faulkner and John Berger into Turkish.
 He is an active member of the Helsinki Citizens Assembly.